 V: But you just told me that’s how you refer to yourself!

-Because my type of double first name (vs Mary Ann which already has circuits in most brains) was foreign to her, her brain used a habituated pathway for ‘name’, deleting both how Joe introduced us and my correction.
+Because my double first name was foreign to her, her brain used a habituated pathway and misinterpreted my name as Joe introduced us and my correction.

 ASSUMPTIONS RESTRICT AUTHENTIC COMMUNICATION

-Although we prefer to hear accurately, our brains are set up to routinize and habituate most of what we do and hear – it makes the flow of our daily activities and relationships easy.
+Brains are set up to routinize and habituate most of what we do and hear.
+It makes the flow of our daily activities and relationships easy.

 THE COST OF ASSUMING